 Did you know that there are two main types of blueberries–wild and cultivated?
 While I am a fan of both, except for during our short local cultivated blueberry season, it’s wild blueberries that I use most.
 Why?

 - They stay fresh in the freezer all year long.
 I generally get a big box from my farm share every fall, but you can also find them in the freezer section of the grocery store.
 Almost all, 99%, of wild blueberries are sold frozen.
 Fortunately, the “individually quick frozen” technique used helps lock in their nutrition and taste.

-- Wild blueberries have a more intense flavor that cultivated blueberries, making them perfect for use in everything from pancakes to sauces to smoothies.
+- Wild blueberries have a more intense flavor than cultivated blueberries, making them perfect for use in everything from pancakes to sauces to smoothies.
 Their extraordinary mix of tart and sweet comes has to do with their genetic diversity.
 In North America, they grow and spread naturally from Maine up through Eastern Canada.

 - In addition, wild blueberries pack in the nutrients.
 Compared to cultivated berries they: